lantern-db/lantern/README.md

 ![DSC00732](https://user-images.githubusercontent.com/6128022/116864177-6824e700-ac42-11eb-8475-c2d06d1761c6.jpg)
 ](url)

-# LanterneDB: key-vertex-store
+# LanternDB: key-vertex-store

 In recent years, many applications, recommender, fraud detection, are based on a graph structure.
 And these applications have got more real-time, and dynamic.
 There are so many graph-based databases, but almost all of graph DB seems too heavy, or too huge.

 We've just needed a simple graph structure, but not highly theorized algorithms such as ontologies or optimization techniques.

-LanterneDB is In-memory `key-vertex-store` (KVS).
+LanternDB is In-memory `key-vertex-store` (KVS).
 It behaves like `key-value-store` but can explore neighbor vertices based on graph structure.

-LanterneDB is a streaming database.
+LanternDB is a streaming database.
 All vertices or edges will be expired as time passes, just like real relationships.

-LanterneDB just illuminates the moment, just focuses on neighbors, not global structures.
+LanternDB just illuminates the moment, just focuses on neighbors, not global structures.

-# lanterne-server
+# Lantern-server

 ```
-$ docker run -it -p 6380:6380 -e LANTERNE_PORT=6380 -e LANTERNE_TTL=300 piroyoung/lanterne
+$ docker run -it -p 6380:6380 -e LANTERN_PORT=6380 -e LANTERN_TTL=300 piroyoung/lantern-server
 ```

-* `LANTERNE_PORT`: Port number for lanterne-server
+* `Lantern_PORT`: Port number for Lantern-server
-* `LANTERNE_TTL`: time-to-live for each elements (seconds).
+* `Lantern_TTL`: time-to-live for each elements (seconds).

-# lanterne-client (Golang)
+# Lantern-client (Golang)

-Example usage of `lanterne-client` for Golang.
+Example usage of `Lantern-client` for Golang.

 `example/client/simple/simple.go`